rsksmart/devportal-1.0/tutorials/ethereum-devs/truffle-test.md

 # Deploy on RSK local node

-First of all, we need to create a file in Truffle structure with instructions to deploy the smart contract.
+Firstly, we need to create a file in the Truffle structure with instructions to deploy the smart contract.

 ## Create file 2_deploy_contracts.js

-Folder `migrations` has JavaScript files that help you deploy contracts to the network.
+The `migrations` folder has JavaScript files that help you deploy contracts to the network.
 More about [running migrations](https://www.trufflesuite.com/docs/truffle/getting-started/running-migrations)

 In the `migrations` folder, create the file `2_deploy_contracts.js`